 All carbon pools i.e., Above Ground Biomass, Below Ground Biomass, Dead Wood, Litter & Shrubs and Soil Organic Carbon were considered during the current forest inventory and development of the Sub-National Forest Monitoring Systems.
 Following protocols for measurements were considered during the forest inventory.
 Detailed protocols are provided in "Revised Forest Measurement Manual, 2022" (Annex-5).
+The Revised Forest Measurement Manual, 2022 has updated protocol for Mangrove Forests.

-- Cluster Information (Primary Sampling Unit) - Time log (starting time and reaching time) - Coordinates of waypoints - o GPS coordinates of PSU location - Plot information and Land Use - Measurement Time Log - GPS Coordinates - Terrain Parameters (Slope in %, Aspect, Erosion, Main site type (mineral soil, peat lands, wetlands)) - Land Use type (forest land (and type), cropland, grassland, settlements, wetlands, other land) - o Canopy cover (<10%, 10-30%, 31-50%, 51-70%, and >70%) - Disturbances - Land Use and Land Use Change (Deforestation, Forest Degradation and causes) - Measurement of tally trees - All trees with DBH-1 above 5 cm are measured from the sample plots with radius of 17.84 m - Species and DBH-1 (at 1.3 meters).
+- Cluster Information (Primary Sampling Unit) - Time log (starting time and reaching time) - Coordinates of waypoints - GPS coordinates of PSU location - Plot information and Land Use - o Measurement Time Log - GPS Coordinates - Terrain Parameters (Slope in %, Aspect, Erosion, Main site type (mineral soil, peat lands, wetlands)) - Land Use type (forest land (and type), cropland, grassland, settlements, wetlands, other land) - Canopy cover (<10%, 10-30%, 31-50%, 51-70%, and >70%) - Disturbances - Land Use and Land Use Change (Deforestation, Forest Degradation and causes) - Measurement of tally trees - All trees with DBH-1 above 5 cm are measured from the sample plots with radius of 17.84 m (8.92 m plot in case of mangrove forests). - Species and DBH-1 (at 1.3 meters).
 In case of anomaly at 1.3 m the DBH was measured slightly above that point.
-In case of forked tree below DBH, two trees were considered. - o Broken top or not.
+In case of forked tree below DBH, two trees were considered. - In Mangrove Forest diameter at 1.3 m and 30 cm above the ground within 8.92 m radius plot were measured. - Broken top or not.
 Broken top trees were not selected as sample trees. - Measurement of sample trees - Sample trees were selected from all measured alive trees by selecting every 5th tree starting from tree no. 1. - If the selected tree had a broken top or had some anomaly at the breast height, it was not selected as sample tree.
 In that case the next tree in order was selected as sample tree, however, the next sample tree was selected based on the same order.